 Don’t see a trip that fits your group needs?
 Contact us!
 In the past we have designed team-building trips, challenge hikes, and far more backcountry offerings that can fit on this website.
 828-713-5451, email@example.com

-Christine has thru-hiked the Appalachian Trail and the Pacific Crest Trails.
-She has a degree in Chemical Engineering from Bucknell University and has lived in France, Germany and Australia.
-She loves sharing her adventures with others, and also does all the Admin work for Blue Ridge Hiking Company!
+Christine has thru-hiked the Appalachian Trail and the Pacific Crest Trail, and has hiked all over the world, from New Zealand to Scotland.
+She knows quite a bit about local plants despite the fact that she studied Chemical Engineering in college.
+She loves sharing her adventures with others, and also does all of the Admin work for Blue Ridge Hiking Company!

 Sarah is a mom and thru-hiker.
 She has completed the Appalachian Trail, the Long Trail, sections of the Continental Divide Trail, the Colorado Trail, the North Country Trail as well as the Mountains to Sea trail.
 A former trail guide in Vermont, she is excited to be back leading hikes in the mountains of Western North Carolina